Community Equipment Service

 Offering choice, flexibility and ease of access to aids to daily living which can help you with activities such as bathing, walking, toileting and personal care.

-The Community Equipment Service helps millions of people to be more independent and live life their way.
+The Community Equipment Service helps thousands of people to be more independent and live life their way.
 The support can range from simple aids to daily living to more complex equipment.
 However, there is room to improve the existing way this service is provided.